 (C) An attachment expiration date not to exceed 10 years from the date of issuance.

 (c) Attachment issuance procedures: A General ACDP Attachment requires public notice and opportunity for comment in accordance with OAR 340 division 209 for Category II permit actions.
-All General ACDP Attachments will be on file and available for review at the Department's headquarters.
+All General ACDP Attachments will be on file and available for review at DEQ's headquarters.

 (3) Source assignment: